ZAFuad/Youtube_Clone/README.md

-To run the project run
+To run the project, run
 ```
 npm install
 ```